tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 In C or C++, remember to `break;` inside each case, or you'll "fall through" to the next.
 {: .notice--warning}

 Although every instruction will have a first nibble that tells you what kind of instruction it is, the rest of the nibbles will have different meanings.
-To differentiate these meanings, we usually call them different things, but all of them can be any hexadecimal number from 0 to F:
+To differentiate these meanings, we usually call them different things, but all of them can be any hexadecimal number from `0` to `F`:

 * `X`: The second nibble.
 Used to look up one of the 16 registers (`VX`) from `V0` through `VF`.
 * `Y`: The third nibble.
 Also used to look up one of the 16 registers (`VY`) from `V0` through `VF`.